 Cover the dough and refrigerate for at least two hours, or preferably overnight.
 I opted for the two hours.

-Preheat your oven to 350 F. Line cookie sheets with parchment paper (I used foil since I was out of parchment paper).
+Preheat your oven to 350 F. Line cookie sheets with parchment paper.
+I used greased aluminum foil since I didn't have parchment paper on hand.

 Roll the dough into balls of about one inch diameter, and roll the balls in confectioners sugar.
 The finished cookies are prettier if you coat them rather thickly with the sugar.

 Place cookies two inches apart on the cookie sheets.